 In advising clients, I discuss strategies to navigate or even future-proof against lottery or mystery box compliance controversies.
 One approach is to offer something akin to exchange credits, ensuring actions always yield a known reward.
 This system still incorporates randomness in what rewards are available for purchase with the credits, but because actions guarantee some form of credit, it doesn’t feel like gambling.

-This general game model primarily offers platform utility, where expenditures enhance the in-game experience without providing external or ecosystem utility.
+This general game model primarily offers Platform Utility (Type I), where expenditures enhance the in-game experience without providing external or Ecosystem Utility (Type II).
 Once the game is deleted, all associated value is lost.
 Some utilities, like credit card points or airline miles, offer broader ecosystem utility, usable across various companies and platforms within a social ecosystem.
-However, there’s no world utility in the sense it doesn’t affect anything in the real world unless you’re considering having fun.
-This pattern is common, where skill leverage and platform utility often overlap, reinforcing the game’s loop, and encouraging continued play to enhance one’s efficiency or power within the game environment.
+However, there’s no World Utility (Type III) in the sense it doesn’t affect anything in the real world unless you see “having fun” as the Real World Utility.

 Example Economy Analysis #2: Axie Infinity

-The ‘play to earn’ model of Axie Infinity means that while you’re playing the game, you can sell the resources you’ve accumulated on the open market for Ethereum.
+The “Play-to-Earn” model of Axie Infinity means that while you’re playing the game, you can sell the resources you’ve accumulated on the open market for Ethereum.
 This contrasts with traditional gaming, where resources earned or purchased within the game usually have no real-world value.

-The allure of Axie Infinity, particularly in countries like the Philippines, came from its potential for substantial earnings, with some players reportedly earning more than $3,000 a month, surpassing their parents’ income.
-This possibility transformed the game into a viable full-time job for some, blending labor, skill leverage, and luck to generate income, particularly from American players willing to buy the fruits of this labor.
-However, the reality is that for many, the game’s profitability has not lived up to the liquidity value, with numerous players hoping just to break even on their investment.
+This dynamic, for a time period, transformed the game into a viable full-time job.
+However, the reality is that for many people who joined later, the game’s profitability has not lived up to the liquidity value, with numerous players hoping just to break even on their investments.

 Example Economy Analysis #3: Step’N

-This conversation about games and balancing side quests versus overpowering characters addresses a significant challenge.
-RPG games often face a dilemma where numerous side missions can make a character too powerful for the next adventure steps.
-Balancing labor and reward is crucial to maintaining game equilibrium.
 Addressing inflated prices and avoiding economic imbalances requires careful consideration of supply and demand within the game’s economy.
 Ensuring that hardcore players don’t reach the highest levels too quickly, while also providing average players with a sense of progression, is key to maintaining engagement without overwhelming or underwhelming the player base.

 Example Economy Analysis #4: Starbucks Odessey

 For improvements, one could consider how these journey stamps might evolve beyond mere images or icons.
-Is there potential for these stamps to offer skill leverage, similar to how Step’N operates, where certain actions or commitments over time could unlock unique benefits or efficiencies in earning rewards?
+Is there potential for these stamps to offer Skill Leverage, similar to how Step’N operates, where certain actions or commitments over time could unlock unique benefits or efficiencies in earning rewards?
 This could add depth to the experience, making engagement more rewarding and dynamic for users deeply invested in the Starbucks ecosystem.

-This concept of skill leverage could take various forms, perhaps rewarding users who drink coffee at specific frequencies with unique perks that accelerate benefit acquisition.
+This concept of Skill Leverage could take various forms, perhaps rewarding users who drink coffee at specific frequencies with unique perks that accelerate benefit acquisition.
 Alternatively, long-term commitment rewards could incentivize consistent engagement over time, offering different benefits based on the user’s interaction pattern with the program.

 Example Economy Analysis #5: Octalysis Prime